 Vancouver being Vancouver, you'll also find plenty of quirky spots serving up themed afternoon teas or an east-meets-west twist on traditional to create a unique experience for visitors.

 The best spots for afternoon tea in Vancouver vary in setting and price, but they all share one thing in common: delicious tea and gourmet goodies for two or more people.
 Share afternoon tea with friends and family or make it part of your special occasion celebrations; it's a great choice for birthdays, special events, and Mother's Day.

-Arguably the most elegant afternoon tea in Vancouver, Afternoon Tea at the Castle is a tradition at the Fairmont Hotel Vancouver and a real treat for traditional "high tea" aficionados and Anglophiles.
-The tea service includes exclusively blended Fairmont teas, petite sandwiches, pastries, house-made scones, and fresh strawberries with Devonshire cream.
+Arguably the most elegant afternoon tea in Vancouver, Afternoon Tea at the Castle was a tradition at the Fairmont Hotel Vancouver and a real treat for traditional "high tea" aficionados and Anglophiles.
+The tea service included exclusively blended Fairmont teas, petite sandwiches, pastries, house-made scones, and fresh strawberries with Devonshire cream.
 Now the hotel's new Notch8 Restaurant + Bar offers a different twist on traditional afternoon tea with a 'mad scientist' approach that includes chocolate BLT finger sandwiches and gold popping candy sables.
 Themes switch out every couple of months from fairytales to TV shows.

-Afternoon Tea at the Castle also has a special pedigree when it comes to tea services: The most famous tea service in British Columbia is the afternoon tea at their sister hotel in Victoria, the Fairmont Empress Hotel.
+Afternoon Tea at the Fairmont Hotel Vancouver also has a special pedigree when it comes to tea services: The most famous tea service in British Columbia is the afternoon tea at their sister hotel in Victoria, the Fairmont Empress Hotel.